AbidbinAzhar/AI-Driven-Real-Time-Translation-System/README.md

 If you use this project, please cite:

 **Azhar, A. B. (2026).
-NewsTranslate-AI: Multilingual Business News Translation Pipeline Using mBART.
+NewsTranslate-AI: Real-Time Multilingual News Translation Using Transformer-Based Language Models.
 GitHub Repository.**